VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode ITSM connector for Azure deployment and сonfiguration guide.md

 ## Technical details

+VIAcode ITSM connector for Azure supports all Azure recommendations and most alerts.
+The following section explicates list of supported alerts.

-### Supported signal types
+### Supported alert types

-VIAcode ITSM connector for Azure can process the following Azure signal types:
+VIAcode ITSM connector for Azure can process the following Azure alert types:

 - Metric Alerts